BassHous3/taggarr/README.md

 >
 > **Don't worry, I got you covered.**

-Started this project for the same exact questions above, that I had.
+Started this project for the exact same questions.
 I felt other people could make use of it as well and here we are.

 Taggarr is a tool for scanning and tagging your media content whether if your media is dubbed in English or not.
 If Taggarr finds another language other than original language, it will mark it as "wrong-dub" using Sonarr and Kodi standard tagging.